© Crown copyright 2020

 Section 98 support provides accommodation for asylum seekers who would otherwise be destitute and who are either awaiting a decision on an application for Section 95 support or are supported under Section 95 and are awaiting transfer to their accommodation.

 The data show the number of people in receipt of support on a given day, but do not show the length of time for which someone receives support or the amount of support they receive.

-Data referred to here, and related data, can be found in the following tables:
+Data referred to here can be found in the following tables:

 We welcome your feedback